tomroberts/tomroberts.github.io/index.md

 I am an <u class="dotted_u">artificial intelligence engineer</u>, <u class="dotted_u">imaging scientist</u> and <u class="dotted_u">research software developer</u>.

-I work for the NHS in the <u class="dotted_u">Clinical Scientific Computing</u> department at Guy’s & St. Thomas’ NHS Foundation Trust.
+I work for the NHS in the <u class="dotted_u">Clinical Scientific Computing</u> department at Guy’s & St. Thomas’ NHS Foundation Trust and I am also an <u class="dotted_u">NHS Digital Topol Fellow</u>.

 Prior to this, I was a research fellow within the department of Perinatal Imaging & Health for King’s College London.